-Governor Newsom Signs Ten Cannabis Bills, Including “Cannabis Cafe” Bill, Into Law
+Governor Newsom Signs Nine Cannabis Bills, Including “Cannabis Cafe” Bill, Into Law

 • AB 1775 (Haney) – To allow a microbusiness/retailer to prepare or sell non-cannabis food or beverage products, sell pre-packaged, non-cannabis-infused, nonalcoholic food and beverages, and tickets for live musical or other performances, all in consumption areas on premises.